readywater/divergeweekly/content/blog/3/index.md

 [[region | MENA]]
 |[Has the coronavirus reached Syria?](https://gulfnews.com/world/mena/has-the-coronavirus-reached-syria-1.70539898)
 |Covid-19 is an extreme threat to existing power structures: both physically and politically.
-As seen in Iran, the
+As seen in Iran, certainly it can infect those in power, but it also undermines their power base depending on how they handle the crisis.
+The various Syrian civil war facitons are now dealing with the potential of an influx of cases, and

 [[region | East Asia]]
 |[South Korea’s COVID-19 quarantine kits](https://observers.france24.com/en/20200305-south-korea-coronavirus-COVID-19-kits-masks)